- Search The Registry

 - My Account

 The Registry looks at Historically Black Colleges and Universities (HBCUs) in America on this date.

 At their beginning in the 1830s, the main duty of these institutions was to teach freed slaves to read and write.
 Today, there are more than 100 Historically Black Colleges and Universities in the United States, which have evolved and grown over the last 75 years.
 HBCUs offer African American students graduate and post-graduate degrees and a setting to nurture their souls, get a sense of identity, learn their heritage, and find a place in their community.

-Before the Civil War the majority of Blacks in the United States were enslaved.
+Before the American Civil War the majority of Blacks in the United States were enslaved.
 Although a few free Blacks attended primarily white colleges in the North in the years before the war, such opportunities were rare and did not exist in the slave states of the Antebellum South.
 A few secondary and higher education for Blacks were structured in the antebellum years to answer the lack of opportunity.
 Cheyney University in Pennsylvania, founded in 1837 as the Institute for Colored Youth, has the earliest founding date of an HBCU.
 For most of its early history, it offered only elementary and high school-level instruction.
 Lincoln University, also in the Commonwealth of Pennsylvania, was the first HBCU to issue degrees in America.

 The first great expansion in Black higher education came after the American Civil War during Reconstruction.
 A period of incredible growth for American colleges and universities came after the Civil War and before World War I. Higher education spread mainly through institutions financed by public taxes, particularly the land-grant colleges established by the U. S. Congress through the Morrill Act of 1862.
-These land-grant institutions, tied with a growing system of state colleges, marked the surfacing of a unique style of American higher education: publicly supported institutions of higher learning serving a broad range of students, plus providing the cultural, economic, and political interests of various local and state communities.
+These land-grant institutions, tied with a growing system of state colleges, marked the surfacing of a unique style of American higher education.
+They were publicly supported institutions of higher learning serving a broader range of students, plus providing the cultural, economic, and political interests of various local and state communities.